menehune23/sol/README.md

 ### Symbol Width

 Sol symbols, regardless of font, are intended to be fixed-width.
-This makes it easy to align letters for formatting purposes.
+This makes it easy to format content using spaces and tabs.

 ## License